dr01d3r/redcap-em-orca-search/README.md

-# redcap-em-add-edit-records
+# redcap-em-orca-search
-REDCap External Module that is an alternative to the built-in Add/Edit Records
+REDCap External Module that is a configurable, searchable, and performant, list dashboard.